Details About Officer Ty Lenehan's Memorial Service Tuesday In Roseville

-A public memorial service is being held on Tuesday for Ty Lenehan, the Elk Grove Police Department officer who was killed while heading to work.
+A public memorial service is being held for Ty Lenehan, the Elk Grove Police Department officer who was killed while heading to work.

-The service starts at 10 a.m. at Bayside Church Adventure Campus in Roseville.
+The service started at 10 a.m. at Bayside Church Adventure Campus in Roseville.
 The address of the church is 6401 Stanford Ranch Rd.

-Attendees are asked to arrive at the church prior to 9 a.m.
-A procession will travel from Bayside Church to Green Valley Mortuary in Rescue.
-The graveside service in Rescue will be private.
+Following the service, a procession will travel from Bayside Church to Green Valley Mortuary in Rescue where a private graveside service will be held.

 Elk Grove Police Chief Timothy Albright said that Lenehan was heading to work on January 21, on his department motorcycle while in uniform, when he was hit on Highway 99 in South Sacramento.